jhoneill/OctopusTools/README.md

 *   **Authenticating.** `Invoke-OctopusMethod` takes parameters `OctopusUrl`, `APIKey` and `SpaceId` and gets default values for them from `$env:OctopusUrl`, `$env:OctopusApiKey` and `$env:OctopusSpaceID`.
-    Another function, `Connect-Octopus`, sets these variables for the sesssion (I may move away from environment variables), it will take either a credential with the url as the name and the API key as the password or take each in its own parameter as plain text.
+    Another function, `Connect-Octopus`, sets these variables for the session (I may move away from environment variables), it will take either a credential with the URL as the name and the API key as the password or take each in its own parameter as plain text.
     If it is talking to a version of Octopus that supports spaces, connecting will convert a Space-name (or "default") to its ID and store for the Invoke command to us; if spaces aren't supported it will set the space to use to null.
     If the PSM sees the environment variables (when the module is being reloaded) it uses them in a call to `Connect-Octopus`, if not, if it can see an **Octopus.xml** file in